burzum/cakephp-bz-utils/readme.md

 ## Components ##

-### Auth ###

-* SimpleRbacAuthorize	- Basic multi-role non database RBAC, using an array as permission map
+* Auth/SimpleRbacAuthorize - Basic multi-role non database RBAC, using an array as permission map

 ## Helpers

 * TableHelper - Table Output Helper using anonymous callbacks

+## Libs

+* Log/Engine/ExtendedFileLog - Automatically adds the line number and file to the log from where log() was called

 ## Requirements ##